-- 13. LINE INPUTS 5 to 8 the inputs are balanced, on 1⁄4" (6.35 mm) jack sockets.
-Connect further line level sources here, using either 1⁄4" TRS (balanced) or TS (unbalanced) jack plugs. - 14.
+- 11. LINE INPUTS 3 to 6 four balanced analogue line inputs on 1⁄4" (6.35 mm) jack sockets.
+Connect further line level sources here, using either 1⁄4" TRS (balanced) or TS (unbalanced) jack plugs. - 12.
 LINE OUTPUTS 1 to 4 four balanced analogue line outputs on 1⁄4" (6.35 mm) jack sockets; use TRS jacks for a balanced connection or TS jacks for unbalanced.
 Outputs 1 and 2 will normally be used to drive the primary monitoring system, though the signals available at any of these outputs may be defined in Focusrite Control.
-Outputs 3 and 4 can be used for driving alternative speakers (i.e., midfield, nearfield, etc.), or to drive outboard FX processors. - 15.
-OPTICAL INPUT TOSLINK connector able to carry eight channels of digital audio in ADAT format at 44.1/48 kHz sample rate or four channels at 88.2/96 kHz.
-These are additional inputs (13 to 20) to the Scarlett 18i8.
-The optical input can also be used as an S/PDIF input if you need to connect equipment with an optical S/PDIF output.
-Note that the optical input is disabled when sample rates of 176.4/192 kHz are in use. - 16.
-USB 2.0 port Type C connector; connect the Scarlett 18i8 to your computer with the cable supplied. - 17.
+Outputs 3 and 4 can be used for driving alternative speakers (i.e., midfield, nearfield, etc.), or to drive outboard FX processors. - 13.
+USB 2.0 port Type C connector; connect the Scarlett 8i6 to your computer with the cable supplied. - 14.
 MIDI IN and MIDI OUT standard 5-pin DIN sockets for connection of external MIDI equipment.
-The Scarlett 18i8 acts as a MIDI interface, allowing MIDI data to/from your computer to be distributed to additional MIDI devices. - 18.
-SPDIF IN and OUT two phono (RCA) sockets carrying two-channel digital audio signals in and out of the Scarlett 18i8 in S/PDIF format.
-Like all the other inputs and outputs, signals at these connectors may be routed in Focusrite Control. - 19.
-External DC power input power the Scarlett 18i8 via the separate AC adaptor (PSU) supplied with the unit.
-Note that the Scarlett 18i8 cannot be powered via its USB port from the host computer. - 20.
-Power On/Off switch. - 21.
-K (Kensington security slot) secure your Scarlett 18i8 to a suitable structure if desired.
+The Scarlett 8i6 acts as a MIDI interface, allowing MIDI data to/from your computer to be distributed to additional MIDI devices. - 15.
+SPDIF IN and OUT two phono (RCA) sockets carrying two-channel digital audio signals in or out of the Scarlett 8i6 in S/PDIF format.
+These are Inputs 7 and 8 and Outputs 5 and 6 to/from the unit.
+Like all the other inputs and outputs, signals at these connectors may be routed in Focusrite Control. - 16.
+External DC power input the Scarlett 8i6 is powered from the supplied AC adaptor (PSU), rated at 12 V DC and 1 A; the polarity of the coaxial connector is with positive (+12 V) on the centre pin.
+Note that the Scarlett 8i6 cannot be powered via its USB port from the host computer. - 17.
+Power On/Off switch. - 18.
+K (Kensington security lock)- secure your Scarlett 8i6 to a suitable structure if desired.

-Connecting your Scarlett 18i8
+Connecting your Scarlett 8i6